diogocorreia98/dndcharacterquiz/README.md

 * Both the English and Portuguese species quizzes now begin with a question about character height, leading through identical decision trees in each language.
 * Questions in the class and background sections are shown one at a time, letting you advance through the quiz page by page.
+* The results page displays Portuguese names for species, classes and backgrounds when that language is selected.

 ## Usage